sanjeet178/TES_optimisation/README.md

      ![image](https://github.com/sanjeet178/TES_optimisation/assets/69724036/ffc3d873-7de0-41b9-9bb8-20c7c6a4fe2c)

    - Apply Genetic Algorithm to find the optimal value of $\varepsilon_1$, $\varepsilon_2$ and $\varepsilon_3$ such that enhanced heat transfer is achieved.
 Genetic Algorithm is a global optimiser that can be used to find the Global Extrema of the problem.
+Tournament Selection, Single -point crossover and Mutation techniques were utilised in the Genetic Algorithm

 ## Results
 It can be seen that the the highest heat transfer rate is obtained at $\varepsilon_1$ = 0.93, $\varepsilon_2$ = 0.95 and $\varepsilon_3$ = 0.97